Orion2718/Application-of-Accelerators-Assignment-/README.md

-# Solutions for the Assignments from the course
 # *Application of Accelerators*
+# Solutions for the Assignments from this course
 Solutions to the questions in Application of accelerators Course